mpontillo/aoi/README.md

 ## Usage

 First, you need to pull down the cloud images.
 The `fetch` script is used for this.
-Simply type `./fetch` and the images (plus their GPG signatures) will be downloaded.
+Simply type `./sync` and the images (plus their GPG signatures) will be downloaded, verified, and symlinked in `~/.cloud-images`.

-Next, it would be wise to verify the signed image SHA256 hashes.
-The `verify` script can be used for that.

 Finally, create the virtual machine.
 When creating a virtual machine, you must specify the desired hostname, and the desired distribution.
 The default